 Whether you just found the deal of the century in the back barn of an estate sale or inherited an art glass chandelier that needs a little love, we are the place for you.

-Our knowledgeable lighting technicians and alchemists know lighting fixtures better than the back of their hands.
+Our knowledgeable lighting technicians know lighting fixtures better than the back of their hands.

 We are certified by Underwriters Laboratory in the safest and most up-to-date lighting standards, all the while giving a nod to the generations of artisans who came before us.